Karol-Gawlowski/PolicyRenewals/README.md

 https://www.kaggle.com/arashnic/imbalanced-data-practice?select=aug_train.csv

 In this exercise:
+Explore Deep Learning with the h2o ML package,
-I further improve my data wrangling skills with dplyr, Perform automatic feature engineering,
+Apply explainable AI (XAI) methods with DALEX package, Work with SMOTE and ROSE methods for upsampling and PCA, Further improve my data wrangling skills with dplyr, Perform automatic feature engineering,
-Work with SMOTE and ROSE methods for upsampling and PCA, Fit, evaluate and compare caret models,
+Fit, evaluate and compare caret models,
 Create more advanced ggplot2 graphics for EDA,
-Play around with tidyquant (excel-like functions, e.g. pivot tables), Study explainable AI (XAI) methods with DALEX,
+Play around with tidyquant (excel-like functions, e.g. pivot tables),

 Despite the repository name, we _build a model to predict whether the policyholders (Health Insurance) from past year will also be interested in Vehicle Insurance provided by the company._ [Kaggle]